cpaxton/grid_matlab/README.md

 Grounded Robot Instruction from Demonstration project by Chris Paxton

+MATLAB code for use with the Needle Master game!

 ### Goals

 We would like to answer the question: "how can we learn a grammar of re-usable robot actions that we can use to solve complex problems in new environments?"